juanca/blog/articles/react-component-architecture.md

 #### What?

-Encapsulating behavior responsibilities for components are perfect opportunities to implement **higher-order components**.
+Encapsulating behavioral responsibilities for components are perfect opportunities to implement **higher-order components**.
-A higher-order component is a factory which produces a new component based on existing components and options.
+A higher-order component is a factory which produces a new component based on existing components and additional options.
 By using a factory to produce a desired component, it decouples the required behaviors from the required presentation.

 Revisiting the new requirement to the text field: